tomhmoses/fun2/LectureNotes/introduction.lagda.md

 ## Propositions as types

 The Curry-Howard interpretation of logic, after Haskell Curry and William Howard, interprets logical statements, also known as propositions, as *types*.
-Per Martin-Löf extended this interpretation of propositions as types with equality, by introducing the identity type.
+Per Martin-Löf extended this interpretation of propositions as types with equality, by introducing the identity type discussed above.

 An incomplete table of the Curry-Howard-Martin-Loef interpretation of logical propositions is the following: